trans-neptunian object

 when i’m using the module to manage my site, i’ll navigate to the directory with cd C:\Users\REDACTED\Documents\neocities\trans-neptunian-object. this means the folder named trans-neptunian-object is now the root directory. if i run the command neocities push ., it will upload all files and folders in this directory (i.e., every item under trans-neptunian-object in the excerpt).

-if i wanted to only upload credits.html to my site, i would do neocities upload about/credits.html. since the file itself isn’t located in the root directory, i have to append the about/ to indicate the folder it’s in. (and remember, the note about having spaces in your file or folder names still applies.)
+if i wanted to only upload credits.html to my site, i would do neocities upload misc/credits.html. since the file itself isn’t located in the root directory, i have to append the misc/ to indicate the folder it’s in. (and remember, the note about having spaces in your file or folder names still applies.)

 oh yeah and you can use tab completion so you don’t have to type out the whole file name.